PlayFab/thundernetes/docs/howtos/latencyserver.md

 ---
 layout: default
-title: How to measure latency
+title: Measure latency
 parent: How to's
-nav_order: 12
+nav_order: 3
 ---

 # How to measure latency